Stocks slide as all eyes on debt ceiling vote: Stock market news today

 On the housing front, mortgage demand dropped to its lowest level since March, while refinancing activity also dampened to another low, the MBA data showed Wednesday.

+Meanwhile, in corporate news, Hewlett Packard Enterprise Company (HPE) sank more than 6% after the company posted a revenue miss in its second quarter earnings and slashed its full-year sales guidance.

-In US equities, the run-up in stocks linked to AI was losing momentum, after the buzz around the technology helped boosted the Nasdaq 100 Index (^NDX) on Tuesday.
-Shares of ChargePoint Holdings, Inc. (CHPT) slipped, while C3.ai, Inc. (AI) dipped more than 6% Wednesday.
+Still, the run-up in stocks linked to AI was losing momentum, after the buzz around the technology helped boosted the Nasdaq 100 Index (^NDX) on Tuesday.
+Shares of ChargePoint Holdings, Inc. (CHPT) slipped more than 1%, while C3.ai, Inc. (AI) dipped more than 10% Wednesday.

 Dani Romero is a reporter for Yahoo Finance.
 Follow her on Twitter @daniromerotv